 Here is how you get started:

-A 2 - 3 week notice is necessary.
+A 2 to 3 week notice is necessary.

 At the first meeting, we will cover how to protect your home, reporting suspicious vehicles and people, calling 911, and concerns specific to your neighborhood.